-I cast out a long distance and use a steady, slow retrieve, which not only helps me cover water but also helps me pick out the most active fish.
-Whether the fished are schooled up tightly, or I’m picking off rogue roaming fish, a swimbait never lets me down.
+I cast out a long-distance and use a steady, slow retrieve, which not only helps me cover water but also helps me pick out the most active fish.
+Whether the fish are schooled up tightly, or I’m picking off rogue roaming fish, a swimbait never lets me down.

 Spring Walleye Fishing: Tubes And Craws

-Another great soft plastic option that is often overlooked is a tube or crawfish style bait.
+Another great soft plastic option that is often overlooked is a tube or crawfish-style bait.
 Crustaceans are walleye candy in many lakes, rivers, and reservoirs.
 Mimicking these rust-colored treats can pay off if presented at the right time.